-These are just some of the clubs that have been running this year:
+These are just some of the clubs that have been running during 2016- 2017:

 Dance, Climbing, Norfolk Active, Cross Country, Ultimate Frisbee, Sports Hall Athletics, Tri Golf, Basketball, Football and KS1 Fundamentals!

-Following the success of the Norfolk Active programme last year, Luke Marsh will run this again this year.
-This club will target 15 children who find PE difficult, need to improve their overall fitness and become healthier.
-Five children were trained as leaders as part of last year’s initiative so they will become leaders for this year too.
-Luke Marsh will spend 4 – 5 weeks training 5 new leaders along with the 5 old leaders with a view to these 10 children organising and leading activities at the club.
-The targeted children will hopefully be motivated by their peers and the leaders will develop a sense of responsibility and leadership.
+Following the success of the Norfolk Active in 2016, Luke Marsh ran this again this year.
+This club targeted 15 children who find PE difficult, needed to improve their overall fitness and become healthier.
+Five children were trained as leaders as part of last year’s initiative so they became leaders for this year too.
+Luke Marsh spent 4 – 5 weeks training 5 new leaders along with the 5 old leaders, these 10 children organised and lead activities at the club.
+The targeted children were motivated by their peers and the leaders will develop a sense of responsibility and leadership.